Kenneth G. Caulton: Recent work

 In recent years, Caulton worked on studying the reactions of small typically inert molecules with metal complexes.
 Notably, he synthesized a nickel complex, (PNP)Ni, and using it to cleave the C=O bond in CO_{2}.
 The nickel in this complex draws significance from its d9 configuration, which is similar to Cu(II), but is a stronger reducing agent.
 The T-shaped geometry and low coordination number of this complex suggested it would be a good reducing agent.
-However, Caulton's research has shown that, in spite of the one-electron reducing power of Ni, the Nickel reacts more as an amide nucleophile than as a reducing agent.
-Furthermore, he investigated the reaction of the same complex (PNP)Ni with a hydride group attached.
+However, Caulton's research has shown that, in spite of the one-electron reducing power of nickel, it reacts more as an amide nucleophile than as a reducing agent.
+Furthermore, he investigated the reaction of the same (PNP)Ni complex with a hydride group attached.
 This study was aimed at analyzing which ligand, the amide nitrogen or the hydride, would undergo reaction with CO_{2}.
 After using NMR spectroscopy to analyze the data, it was determined that the hydride ligand is inactive with CO_{2}.
 However, this ligand weakens the Ni-N bond, thus increasing the nucleophilicity of the amide group.

 Caulton passed away on October 17th, 2025.